5 Easy Ways To Improve Indoor Air Quality

 Control Humidity

 Mold is one of the greatest dangers to your indoor air.
-All mold needs is a wet, damp, or humid area in your home to start breeding and releasing toxic spores into the air.
-Breathing in mold can trigger asthma-like symptoms—or much worse.
-Use your dehumidifiers and keep on the lookout for leaks and other issues that could be allowing excess moisture into your home.
+All it takes is a wet, damp, or humid area in your home for mold to begin breeding and releasing toxic spores into the air.
+Inhaling mold can trigger asthma-like symptoms—or even more severe health issues.
+To protect your home, use dehumidifiers and stay vigilant for leaks or other problems that might allow excess moisture indoors.

 These are easy ways to improve air quality in your home.
-If you’re concerned you have a problem, you can invest in an air monitor or home-testing kit.
-If you detect the presence of mold in your environment, it’s best to call a remediation specialist who can identify any harmful species.
+However, if you’re concerned there may be a problem, consider investing in an air monitor or home-testing kit.
+In the event you detect mold in your environment, it’s recommended to call a remediation specialist who can identify any harmful species.